mbartlet/pangram-programs/README.md

 <sub>_Slightly modified [this original version.](https://www.quora.com/What-is-the-English-Sentence-which-contains-all-14-punctuation-marks)_</sub>

-Now imagine trying to use every letter and punctuation mark in as short of prose as possible--quite a poetic challenge.
+Now imagine trying to use every letter and punctuation mark in as short of prose as possible&mdash;quite a poetic challenge.
 And similarly, what's the shortest grammatically valid prose that uses all English words?
 Such a problem is a bit nebulous, but luckily we have languages which are unambiguous where such a solution is likely to exist: those which are computed.

 In essence, code here should be thought of as such a "grand tour" of its respective language but with the fun of a challenge.
-Specifically, this may manifest as a script that uses all reserved words and functional operators in the language, every parsible symbol, every block structure--this list goes on.
+Specifically, this may manifest as a script that uses all reserved words and functional operators in the language, every parsible symbol, every block structure&mdash;this list goes on.

 For the practically inclined, think of codes here as a demonstrative cheatsheet.
 Rather than a list of all functions and keywords, why not show their usage comprehensively in one piece of code?
-The challenge is what you make it
+It may be as challenging as you please.

-The only requirement is that some aspect of the laguage the code should be executed with is comprehensively represented.
+The only requirement is that some aspect of the language the code should be executed with is comprehensively represented.

 An example, here is Python's reserved words:
 ```python